silnrsi/font-akatab/documentation/source/features.md

 The sections below show the use of some formatting characters, noteably the TIFINAGH CONSONANT JOINER (U+2D7F) and RIGHT-TO-LEFT OVERRIDE (U+202E).
 A recommended keyboard for Tifinagh characters and these special characters can be downloaded at the [Keyman Tuareg Tifinagh keyboard](https://keyman.com/keyboards/tuareg_tifinagh) web site.

 ### Contextual shaping
-<p>Two Tifinagh characters TIFINAGH LETTER YAL (U+2D4D) and TIFINAGH LETTER YAN (U+2D4F) could cause ambiguity when they appear next to each other.
+<p>Two Tifinagh characters, TIFINAGH LETTER YAL (U+2D4D) and TIFINAGH LETTER YAN (U+2D4F), could cause ambiguity when they appear next to each other.
 To prevent uncertainty, the second character in the sequence is raised as in the example below:<br>
 <span class='akatab-R normal'>ⵏⵏⵏ ⵏⵍⵏ ⵍⵍⵍ ⵍⵏⵍ</span><br>
 If the user's preference is slanted bars, the user-selected features *cv19* or *ss19* can be used, as illustrated in the user-selected font features section above.

 ### Ligature formation
 <p>Bi-consonant ligatures are formed after typing the character sequences shown in the examples below.
-Type the first character e.g. <span class='akatab-B'> ⴱ </span> (U+2D31), the TIFINAGH CONSONANT JOINER <span class='akatab-B'> &#x2D7F;&#x00A0; </span> (U+2D7F) and then the second character e.g. <span class='akatab-B'> ⵜ </span>, to get the <span class='akatab-B'> ⴱ⵿ⵜ </span> ligature.</p>
+Type the first character, e.g. <span class='akatab-B'> ⴱ </span> (U+2D31), the TIFINAGH CONSONANT JOINER <span class='akatab-B'> &#x2D7F;&#x00A0; </span> (U+2D7F), and then the second character, e.g. <span class='akatab-B'> ⵜ </span>, to get the <span class='akatab-B'> ⴱ⵿ⵜ </span> ligature.</p>

 ![Akatab biconsonant ligature examples](assets/images/Akatab biconsonant ligature examples.png){.fullsize}
 <figcaption>Akatab bi-consonant ligature examples</figcaption>

 ### Right-to-left Tifinagh
 <p>Historically, Tifinagh did not have a fixed direction.
-Modern Tifinagh is commonly printed as left-to-right text and [The Unicode Standard: Tifinagh section](http://www.unicode.org/versions/Unicode15.0.0/ch19.pdf#G43184) specifies its directionality as strong left to right while recognizing it can be bidirectional.
+Modern Tifinagh is commonly printed as left-to-right text and [The Unicode Standard: Tifinagh section](https://www.unicode.org/versions/Unicode15.0.0/ch19.pdf#G43184) specifies its directionality as strong left to right while recognizing it can be bidirectional.
 Akatab has glyph and rendering support for writing in both directions.
 To get right-to-left behaviour and then reverse the direction, the user can use two invisible formatting characters to change the direction of the characters and the text as follows:<br>
 <ol type="1">
   <li>U+202E (RIGHT-TO-LEFT OVERRIDE) for right-to-left Tifinagh<br>
     The text that follows will be right-to-left.
 Additionally, the directionality of characters is changed to right-to-left.